vpinchuk15/Reddit-Finance-Tracker/README.md

 Additionally make sure you have your PostgreSQL Database set up to manipulate data with SQL queries.
 (Change the config file with your DB info)

+For this to work, you have to populate your stocks table, so the tracker can compare cashtags taken from reddit against real cashtags.
+Any free API for stocks would work.

 ## Lessons